What is a “toxic” person?

 - The competitive father, who is afraid of his children surpassing him and therefore won’t give them any praise or actively minimises their accomplishments

-- The narcissistic father, who views his children as an extension of himself and therefore tries to live out his unfulfilled potential through them, often in regards to school, sports, and career
+- The narcissistic father, who views his children as an extension of himself and thus tries to live out his unfulfilled potential through them, often in regards to school, sports, and career

-- The self-centred mother, who is afraid of her children no longer needing her and therefore does whatever she can to prevent them from becoming independent, from doing all of the chores for them, to nitpicking and criticising their choices in jobs, partners and anything else that could reduce the amount of influence or power that she has over them
+- The self-centred mother who is afraid her children no longer need her and therefore does whatever she can to prevent them from becoming independent.
+This might be doing all of the chores for them, to nitpicking and criticising their choices in jobs, partners and anything else that could reduce the amount of influence or power that she has over them

 - The abusive mother, who locks her children away in a room by themselves and beats or neglects them further whenever they do not comply with her wishes